hummingbot/hummingbot-site/docs/blog/posts/2022-01-level-3-a-intermediate-build-the-right-setup-game-up-your-hummingbot/index.md

 [Ssh-keygen is a tool for creating new authentication key pairs for SSH.
 This is a tutorial on its use, and covers several special use cases.](https://www.ssh.com/ssh/keygen/?ref=blog.hummingbot.org)

-### ***Installing via Docker***
+### **Installing via Docker**

----

-The [Hummingbot DockerHub](https://hub.docker.com/r/coinalpha/hummingbot?ref=blog.hummingbot.org) publishes Docker images for the `master` (latest) and `development` builds of Hummingbot, as well as past versions.
+The [Hummingbot DockerHub](https://hub.docker.com/r/hummingbot/hummingbot?ref=blog.hummingbot.org) publishes Docker images for the `master` (latest) and `development` builds of Hummingbot, as well as past versions.
 Some advanced users prefer using Docker instead of installing from source.
 They find it easier and more convenient because of the following :

 - You don't have to install locally all the dependencies e.g. anaconda/miniconda
 - You don't have to compile it locally